-The Stanley Park Causeway runs directly through Stanley Park over the Lions Gate Bridge to North Vancouver.
-It is a major commuter highway.
-It is very buy during rush hour times!
-You get onto the Stanley Park Causeway from Georgia Street in downtown Vancouver.
+The Stanley Park Causeway is a major commuter highways that runs directly through Stanley Park over the Lions Gate Bridge to North Vancouver.

 This road does not pass any parking lots.

-Lagoon Drive runs from the end of Robson Street in the West End then goes into the park and meets up with Stanley Park Drive just after the Golf course.
-Enter Lagoon drive from the end of Robson St or Barclay St in the West End.
+Lagoon Drive runs from the end of Robson Street in the West End along the edge of the park, then goes into the park and meets up with Stanley Park Drive just after passing the Stanley Park Pitch and Putt Golf Course.

 This road passes by the Stanley Park Brewing Restaurant and Brewery Parking Lot.

-Attractions along this road are: Lagoon Drive Tennis Courts, Community Garden, Ted and Mary Greig Rhododendron Garden, Stanley Park Pitch and Putt Golf Course, Stanley Park Brewing Restaurant and Brewery, and Queen Elizabeth Oak Tree and plaque.
+Attractions along this road are: Lagoon Drive Tennis Courts, Community Garden, Stanley Park Pitch and Putt Golf Course, Stanley Park Brewing Restaurant and Brewery, and Queen Elizabeth Oak Tree and plaque.

-This road passes by no parking lots, but there is street parking along a part of it near Ceperley Meadow.
+This road passes by no parking lots, but there is lots of street parking along most of it.